mak-rayate/DL_Project_Command_speech_recognizer/README.md

 - The Demo video file has been uploaded as My Project.mp4
 - Before downloading below Untitled1.ipynb file, you have to load all model checkpoints inside the script (Uploaded as model_checkpoints).
-- Untitled1.ipynb : it's an python script which take your voice input and predict as in text.Feel free to download and play with it :D
+- Untitled1.ipynb : it's an python script which take your voice input and predict as in text.

+Feel free to download and play with it :D